 Where did you grow up?
 And how do you think that shaped you today?

 I grew up in Buffalo, New York.
 I grew up thinking I was going to be an English major and a philosopher until I got to my senior year of high school and was like, "Oh wow, we don’t have family money.
 I should earn money."
-And then that put me on a technology journey.
-I went to MIT, I got my degree in mathematics and computer science and have been doing some form of technology since then.
+That put me on a technology journey.
+I went to MIT, I got my degree in mathematics and computer science, and have been doing some form of technology since then.
 I did take a year and a half off to be an actor in the middle there, but have been on a journey of largely startups and healthcare startups in my professional life since then.

 You mentioned it as an aside, but how do you think growing up in a lower socioeconomic bracket affected the way you see the world?